Margery Milne: Awards

 In 1947, Milne received an honorable mention from the American Association for the Advancement of Science for "Life of the Water Film."

 The book Nature's Great Carbon Cycle was recognized with an honorable mention by the Cooperative Children's Book Center in 1983.

 Legacy

 Milne Nature Sanctuary

-In 1961, Milne and her husband purchased 1.5 acres of land in Durham, NH that had been rezoned for residential use.
+In 1961, Milne and her husband purchased 1.5 acres of land in Durham, New Hampshire that had been rezoned for residential use.
 They chose to preserve it as a place for reflection and nature contemplation.
 Over time, swans began nesting on the property and returned each year to raise their young.
 The Milnes maintained the land and protected the swans as part of their conservation efforts.
 In 1968, the town council appointed them as "Durham's Keepers of the Swans."
-After Milne's death, the land was designated a nature sanctuary and deeded to the city of Durham, NH.
+After Milne's death, the land was designated a nature sanctuary and deeded to the city of Durham.
 In 2009, a commemorative bench and stone were placed to honor their legacy.